ym1234/ddlc-extract/README.md

-All the stuff I've been able to extract out of ddlc
+All the stuff I've been able to extract out of ddlc, except some obvious stuff